Anthony Paez: Varsity basketball

-He attended college at Stephen F. Austin from 2004-2006.
-In the 2004/05 season, Paez made appearances in 27 games, averaging 27 minutes per game, as well as 10.8 points per game, 4.6 rebounds per game and a .705 free-throw percentage.
+Paez obtained an associates degree from CFCC and transferred to Stephen F. Austin State University in Texas where he majored in kinesiology and played college basketball from 2004-2006.
+In the 2004–05 season, Paez made appearances in 27 games, averaging 27 minutes per game, as well as 10.8 points per game, 4.6 rebounds per game and a .705 free-throw percentage.
 In his second season, his stats improved slightly as did his minutes.
-In 29 appearances, the Small forward averaged 11.6 points in 28.4 minutes per game, coupled with 2.3 assists and 4.7 boards per outing.
+In 29 appearances, the small forward averaged 11.6 points and 4.7 boards per outing.